arcology-network/binary-releases/README.md

 ## 2. Getting Started

-The easiest to way to start working on Arcology is to use the docker images come with the stardard Arcology releases. **[Just check this out for more information](./content/developers/testnet/testnet-docker-allinone.md).** You can skip the installation steps if you have decided to the all-in-one docker.
+The easiest to way to start working on Arcology is to use the docker images come with the standard Arcology releases. **[Just check this out for more information](./content/developers/testnet/testnet-docker-allinone.md).** You can skip the installation steps if you have decided to the all-in-one docker.

 ### 2.1.
 Installation Options